KU Student Housing Handbook

 Requesting To Move: A Change in Room, Suite or Apartment Assignment

-Residents who wish to change to another space may request to do so by completing the room change application on their KU Student Housing Portal, located on the resident's myku portal.
-If space is deemed to be available by Student Housing staff, an offer to move will be sent to the resident’s KU email.
+Residents who wish to change to another space may request to do so by completing the room change application request on in their KU Student Housing Portal, located on the resident's myKU portal.
+If space is deemed to be available by Housing & Residence Life staff, an offer to move will be sent to the resident’s KU email.

-For more information on changing an assignment, see the change space page.
+For more information on changing an assignment, see the change space page

 Room Freeze Periods